'Telephone terrorism' rattles 48 Jewish centers

 "If we happen to be on the list again," said Adam Chaskin, director of Albany's JCC, "that number 12 is going to grow."

-Meanwhile, JCC members are commiserating on social media, sharing poignant pictures of cribs left in frozen parking lots and teachers herding children to safety.
+Meanwhile, JCC members are commiserating on social media, sharing poignant pictures of evacuation cribs left in frozen parking lots and teachers herding children to safety.

-Some wonder why the threats haven't garnered more media attention and lament the spike in hate crimes seemingly incited by the divisive 2016 presidential campaign.
+Some parents wonder why the threats haven't garnered more media attention and lament the spike in hate crimes seemingly incited by the divisive 2016 presidential campaign.

 Others agonize about whether to withdraw their children from JCC schools and cringe when they hear a text message alert on their phones.